Construction started early this year on shops on the 2300 block of Mission Street near La Cabaña Taqueria. (Stephen Baxter — Santa Cruz Local)

 • The building will get a “facelift” to modern standards with new fixtures, doors and windows, Dueck said.

-Status: The project is in the first phase of construction, which includes all construction and renovation of the building that was not damaged by fire.
-The first phase is expected to finish in September and be followed by a second phase that will address fire-damaged areas.
+Status: The first phase includes all construction and renovation of the building that was not damaged by fire.
+The first phase is expected to finish in September 2023 and be followed by a second phase that will address fire-damaged areas.
 A date has not been set to start the second phase.

 Developer: Erik Barbic, SBA Commercial Inc.